 - 2.1.
-The Authority derives its authority from formal designation by the then Department for Communities and Local Government (DCLG) now HCLG.
+The Authority derives its authority from formal designation by the then Department for Communities and Local Government (DCLG) now MHCLG.
 Formal confirmation has been received from both Member States that Norfolk Audit Services will have authority to carry out directly the functions of the Audit Authority in the whole of the territory covered by the cooperation programme.
 Modality for Member State representatives to accompany FCE auditors on audit missions2 were established as part of the Rules of Procedure agreed by the Consultative Audit Group on 20 April 2016. - 2.2.
-The Department for Housing, Communities and Local Government (HCLG) is responsible for ensuring that the Audit Authority is and remains fit for purpose, ie that it maintains its functional independence from the Managing Authority, Certifying Authority and project beneficiaries, is effective and has sufficient experience and resources. - 2.3.
+The Department for Business, Energy & Industrial Strategy (BEIS) is responsible for ensuring that the Audit Authority is and remains fit for purpose, ie that it maintains its functional independence from the Managing Authority, Certifying Authority and project beneficiaries, is effective and has sufficient experience and resources.
+In practice, BEIS is relying on the Ministry of Housing, Communities and Local Government (MHCLG) to exercise this role, in its capacity as UK National Authority for the programme.
+MHCLG has a representative at the Consultative Audit Group. - 2.3.
 In performing its activities, the Authority will have access to all people, records, information, systems and property deemed necessary, within the programming authorities and with each and every partner involved in the delivery of the cooperation programme.
 The Authority has been granted "read-only" access to the data and information held by the Managing Authority both in its information system and held on shared servers.
 The same access is in place with regards to the Certifying Authority data held on information systems.
 An agreement is in place that data held outside of shared information systems will be made available upon request. - 2.4.
 All information requests should be dealt with promptly and truthfully by other parties.
-Should there be any perceived attempt to hinder the performance of the Authority's duties, this would be communicated to: - The Managing Authority, where information has been requested from a project partner - The internal FCE programme board3 in a first instance, with escalation to the Department for Housing, Communities and Local Government and the Government Internal Audit Agency (in their capacity as British National Authorities for the MA and AA respectively), where information has been requested from a programming authority.
+Should there be any perceived attempt to hinder the performance of the Authority's duties, this would be communicated to: - The Managing Authority, where information has been requested from a project partner - The internal FCE programme board3 in a first instance, with escalation to the Ministry of Housing, Communities and Local Government and the Government Internal Audit Agency (in their capacity as British National Authorities for the MA and AA respectively), where information has been requested from a programming authority.